napoleon's battles at divisional and one-half scales

 main achievement of skirmishers was to disorder enemy formed

 units whereas simultaneously protecting the own from the enemy.
-To
+To model

-the solutions pointed in my Modifications
+solutions pointed in my Modifications of

-of Napoleon's Battles page.
+Napoleon's Battles page.
 These skirmish house-rules (discussed

-in the Yahoo napbattles group) were used
+in the Yahoo napbattles group) were used in my NB Scenarios

-in my NB Scenarios for the Peninsular War (see the link for Scenarios at
+for the Peninsular War (see the link for Scenarios at right menu) and

-discount the effect of divisional guns.
-The possibilities are:
+arisen from the need to discount the effect of divisional guns.
+The

-1) Use an additional negative modifier to Infantry Fire Factors, OR
+1) Use an additional negative modifier to Infantry Fire

 2) Modify the ‘Resolving Fire’ Rule so a ‘two losses’ result is